Associate of Applied Science

 - Computerized instruments that perform a number of tests at the same time

-- Specimens of blood, cells, and other body substances which may be infectious
+- Specimens of blood, cells and other potentially infectious body substances

 - Solutions and reagents